Sima de los Huesos hominins: Age and stratigraphy

-The Cueva Mayor – Cueva Silo complex is the main cave system of the Sierra de Atapuerca, extending over 3 km and three distinct levels — Sima de los Huesos at the lowest one.
-There are 4 entrances: Portalón (the entrance to Cueva Mayor) and Galería de las Estatuas in the first level, Sima del Elefante in the second, and Cueva del Silo in the third.
-Cueva del Silo is the nearest entrance to Sima de los Huesos, via the spacious Sala de los Cíclopes.
+The Cueva Mayor–Cueva Silo complex is the main cave system of the Atapuerca Mountains, extending over 3 km with three levels; Sima de los Huesos is on the lowest one.
+There are four entrances: Portalón (the entrance to Cueva Mayor) and Galería de las Estatuas on the first level, Sima del Elefante on the second, and Cueva del Silo on the third.
+Cueva del Silo is the nearest entrance to Sima de los Huesos, via the large Sala de los Cíclopes.

 The Sima de los Huesos is 30 m underground, and 500 m from the entrance to Cueva Mayor.
-It runs 18 m at longest east-to-west, with a mostly horizontal segment (Sima Top), a 30° ramp (Sima Ramp) running down 9 m, and another horizontal segment (Sima de los Huesos proper).
+It is 18 m long east-to-west, with a mostly horizontal segment (Sima Top), a 30-degree ramp (Sima Ramp) running down 9 m, and another horizontal segment (Sima de los Huesos).
 The cave infill is divided into 12 lithostratigraphic units (LU).
-The ramp has three test pits where fossils were collected: Alta (SRA), Media (SRM), and Baja (SRB).
-There are three chimneys: Chimney 1 between Alta and Sima Top, Chimney 2 between Media and Alta, and Chimney 3 above Sima de los Huesos proper.
-Only Chimney 2 is open, which leads into the Sala de los Cíclopes to the west and a low inclined conduit to the east.
+The ramp has three pits where fossils were collected: Alta (SRA), Media (SRM), and Baja (SRB).
+There are three chimneys: Chimney 1 between Alta and Sima Top, Chimney 2 between Media and Alta, and Chimney 3 above Sima de los Huesos.
+Only Chimney 2 is open, leading into the Sala de los Cíclopes on the west and a low inclined conduit on the east.
 It is the only entrance.
-Most of the human and carnivore fossils come from a 4x8 m section on the north side near the base of the ramp (on Sima de los Huesos proper) in LU-6.
-Additionally, over 100 human fossils were found along the ramp.
-A few human fossils were recovered from LU-7 where LU-6 had mostly or completely eroded away, which were probably reworked from LU-6 (they moved from LU-6 to LU-7).
+Most of the human and carnivore fossils come from a 4x8 m section on the north side near the base of the ramp, in Sima de los Huesos.
+Over 100 human fossils were also found along the ramp.
+A few human fossils were recovered from where an eroded area, which were probably moved.